kubernetes/website/content/en/docs/concepts/workloads/autoscaling.md

 <!-- body -->

-## Scaling Workloads Horizontally
+## Scaling workloads horizontally

 In Kubernetes, you can scale a workload horizontally using a _HorizontalPodAutoscaler_ (HPA).
 It is implemented as a Kubernetes API resource and a {{< glossary_tooltip text="controller" term_id="controller" >}}
 and periodically adjusts the number of {{< glossary_tooltip text="replicas" term_id="replica" >}}
 in a workload to match observed resource utilization such as CPU or memory usage.

-There is a [walkthrough example](../../../tasks/run-application/horizontal-pod-autoscale-walkthrough.md) of configuring a HorizontalPodAutoscaler for a Deployment.
+There is a [walkthrough example](/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough) of configuring a HorizontalPodAutoscaler for a Deployment.

-## Scaling Workloads Vertically
+## Scaling workloads vertically

 _tba_ about VerticalPodAutoscaler

-## Scaling the Cluster
+##

-_tba_ about Cluster Autoscaler and Karpenter

 ## Advanced Scenarios